Marmoutier Abbey, Tours: History

 In 853, the abbey was pillaged and destroyed by Normans, who killed over 100 monks.
 In 982 the abbey, which had fallen into some disorders, was restored by Majolus of Cluny, Abbot of Cluny, at the instance of Eudes I, Count of Blois and of Tours, who died a monk at Marmoutier.
 During the years shortly after 1000 AD, the abbey grew considerably, becoming one of the richest in Europe.

 In the wake of the Norman Conquest of 1066, the abbey acquired patronage of churches in England.
 In 1096 Pope Urban II consecrated its new chapel, and preached the First Crusade.
 Pope Calixtus II preached crusade again in 1119, convincing Count Foulques V d'Anjou to take part and leading to his subsequent role as King of Jerusalem.
 In 1162 Pope Alexander III, who came to reside in Tours after being chased from Rome by Frederick Barbarossa, consecrated the monastery's new Chapel Saint Benoit.

 The abbey eventually grew too small for its inhabitants, and was completely rebuilt at the start of the thirteenth century under the leadership of Abbot Hugues des Roches.
 Work was periodically interrupted by violent attacks made by the counts of Blois on the monks of Marmoutier.
 In 1253, Louis IX took the abbey under his protection.
 In the following century its abbot Gérard du Puy became cardinal-nephew to the last of the Avignon popes, Gregory XI.
 In 156,2 the abbey was again pillaged, this time by Huguenot Protestants at the start of the Wars of Religion.
 Again, however, it recovered.
 English diarist John Evelyn visited the abbey, and recorded this entry for 6 June 1644:

-The abbey was disestablished in 1799 during the French Revolution, and within a few decades the bulk of its buildings had been demolished.
+The abbey was seized in 1799 during the French Revolution, and within a few decades the bulk of its buildings had been demolished.

 American writer Henry James visited the abbey in 1883, being guided through the various buildings by "a chatty nun", as described in his book A Little Tour in France.